 Normally we will have one initial session, to establish what your needs are and whether we both think working together will be helpful for you.
 Attending the initial assessment does not mean that you are obliged to continue on to further counselling sessions.
 It is important for you to make an assessment of whether you think you want to work with me.
 We would normally review how things were going again after about six weeks - at which point it will be clearer what will be right and best for you.

 If we are working on a time-limited contract, with a set number of sessions agreed, then the contract comes to an end when these are completed.
 If we have an open ended contract,we will regularly review the process, and work towards bringing the therapy to an end at an appropriate point and when you decide you are ready.
 Your comittment to the therapeutic process is important, as it can be tempting to drop out if therapy becomes painful or difficult.
 Ideally, the ending would be agreed between us, and include time so that we can review our work together and come to an ending.

 What about confidentiality?

 Counselling is entirely confidential, this is an essential part of what makes the process work.

 Like all reputable therapists, and as required by the accrediting institutions , I undertake regular supervision, although no recognisable client details are ever disclosed even during supervision sessions, so you can feel completely secure in the knowledge that your privacy is protected at all times.

 On occasion, it may be that it is appropriate to work in partnership with your GP, or insurance company, in which case, I would ask your permission first to be in contact with them on your behalf, or to share any details, and to be transparent.

-In line with the principles of General Data Protection Regulations, any records will be kept securely, only as necessary and stored no longer than needed
+In line with the principles of General Data Protection Regulations, any records will be kept securely, confidentially, only as necessary, and stored no longer than needed for our work.

 Supervision sessions for experienced practitioners, and trainees, are for 50 minutes, and the fee is £75.00 per session.